AtOnceCo/chatgpt-chrome-extension/README.md

 Yes, AtOnce's ChatGPT Chrome Extension provides users with access to 600+ ChatGPT prompts for SEO, marketing, copywriting, writing, programming, and more.

 ### How to install ChatGPT in Chrome?
-To install ChatGPT in Chrome, simply go to the Chrome Web Store, search for "ChatGPT Chrome Extension", and click on the "Add to Chrome" button to install the extension.
+To install ChatGPT in Chrome, simply go to the Chrome Web Store, search for "AtOnce ChatGPT Chrome Extension", and click on the "Add to Chrome" button to install the extension.

 ### What is the best ChatGPT Chrome extension?
 AtOnce's ChatGPT Chrome Extension is one of the best ChatGPT extensions available, providing users with a wide range of prompts and features for various tasks.